Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Retrieving Hamiltonian parameters

-In the following, a hat over a variable indicates that the corresponding value was numerically recovered from the spectrum of $\mathbf{A}$.
-Conversely, if the variable lacks a hat, it represents the original parameter used to solve the Lindbladian.
-Hence, the percent error between the two quantities will be denoted as $e_{\lambda\hat{\lambda}}$.
-This metric is calculated and then compared with traditional methods for recovering oscillation frequencies, such as the Fast Fourier Transform (FFT) and the generalized pencil-of-function (matrix pencil) method \cite{matrixpencil}.
-The matrix pencil method is an algorithm that effectively extracts damping factors and oscillation frequencies from an input signal, under the assumption that a sum of complex exponentials provides a suitable basis for it \cite{matrixpencil2}.
+In the following, multiple examples will demonstrate how \mH enables accurate parameter recovery, even in the presence of nonlinearities and time-dependent Hamiltonians.
+The percent error obtained will be compared with that from traditional methods for recovering oscillation frequencies, such as the Fast Fourier Transform (FFT) and the generalized pencil-of-function (matrix pencil) method \cite{matrixpencil}.
+Specifically, the matrix pencil method is an algorithm that effectively extracts damping factors and oscillation frequencies from an input signal, assuming that a sum of complex exponentials provides a suitable basis for it \cite{matrixpencil2}.